 Digi stamps can be produced in super quick time and can respond to current events.

 During the fires in Australia downloads were created to help raise funds for the relief work.

 Just a week or so into pandemic lockdown companies were producing gratitude downloads.

 This made me realise I needed to embrace the new order of doing things.

 So, time to give digital card making a chance!

-Digi stamps are downloadable black and white images.
+Digi stamps are downloadable black and white images - either a PNG or JPG image.
 They can be edited with a photo editor to change the size, rotation and position on a page.

 They are simple to download and save to folder on your computer.